-- Conceptual Review by Town Staff and Review Team. - Intended to determine whether the proposed development meets code requirements and to offer feedback prior to moving forward.
-The applicant may request to have a conceptual architectural review or conceptual site plan meeting with the Architectural Review Committee, Plan Commission, and/or Town Board to gather initial feedback regarding the proposed project. - Site Plan Review. - After conceptual review, the applicant shall submit a site plan application, meeting site plan requirements, as determined by the Zoning Administrator.
-The Zoning Administrator shall not forward the application to the Plan Commission until the Zoning Administrator determines that the application meets the application requirements set forth in this chapter. - Plan Commission shall review site plan and provide a recommendation to the Town Board. - Plan Commission may review and comment on the proposed architectural materials, but the Architectural Review Committee will provide final architectural recommendation to the Town Board. - Plan of Operation process will typically run concurrent with this process. - Architectural Review. - Architectural Review Committee (ARC) reviews architectural plans and provides recommendation to the Town Board. - The ARC may defer any proposed development plan back to Plan Commission for additional review. - Final Approval. - Town Board shall consider the recommendations from the Architectural Review Committee and Plan Commission and shall approve, deny, table, or refer the development project back to either reviewing entity. - If proposed development is denied, the Town Board should provide a motion clearly stating that the development is denied and provide specific reasons for denial. - Site Plan Review. - Outlines the review process, site plan submittal requirements, and addresses amendments. - Generally, the Plan Commission's main focus for review is on the proposed site plan, landscaping, preliminary signage, and lighting approval. - Site plan amendments will generally go back to the Plan Commission but we recommend allowing staff to approve minor amendments.
+- o Conceptual Review by Town Staff and Review Team. - Intended to determine whether the proposed development meets code requirements and to offer feedback prior to moving forward.
+The applicant may request to have a conceptual architectural review or conceptual site plan meeting with the Architectural Review Committee, Plan Commission, and/or Town Board to gather initial feedback regarding the proposed project.

+o Site Plan Review.

+- After conceptual review, the applicant shall submit a site plan application, meeting site plan requirements, as determined by the Zoning Administrator.
+The Zoning Administrator shall not forward the application to the Plan Commission until the Zoning Administrator determines that the application meets the application requirements set forth in this chapter. - Plan Commission shall review site plan and provide a recommendation to the Town Board. - Plan Commission may review and comment on the proposed architectural materials, but the Architectural Review Committee will provide final architectural recommendation to the Town Board. - Plan of Operation process will typically run concurrent with this process.

+o Architectural Review.

+- Architectural Review Committee (ARC) reviews architectural plans and provides recommendation to the Town Board. - The ARC may defer any proposed development plan back to Plan Commission for additional review.

+Final Approval.

+- Town Board shall consider the recommendations from the Architectural Review Committee and Plan Commission and shall approve, deny, table, or refer the development project back to either reviewing entity. - If proposed development is denied, the Town Board should provide a motion clearly stating that the development is denied and provide specific reasons for denial.

+Site Plan Review.

+- Outlines the review process, site plan submittal requirements, and addresses amendments. - Generally, the Plan Commission's main focus for review is on the proposed site plan, landscaping, preliminary signage, and lighting approval.